sencrop/github-workflows/README.md

 ### configure-aws-credentials

-This action will authenticate the current CI wokrflow with AWS
+This action will authenticate the current CI wokrflow with AWS.
+The variable `AWS_ACCOUNT_ID` is a global github variable accessible to all private repositories.

 ```yaml
 jobs: